Shubham11234/Work-Report/README.md

 •	Wordpress –  Started studying the widgets of elementor pro and started to create a template.
 •	Testing- Performed  functionality testing on “ Manica ”project.

+Work Report – 18th October 2022

+•	Wordpress –  Created the Header Section, Footer Section and Home page of the template.
+•	Testing- Performed testing on “ Manica ”project.